pvoznenko/MyDevices/README.md

 My Devices Symfony 2 Application
 ================================

-I made Symfony2 application guided by specified goal, tools, steps and criteria.
+Demo Symfony2 project guided by specified goal, tools, steps and criteria.

 How to Run This Project
 -----------------------